 It’s a fairly new(ish) development along the far west end of River Street.

-If you’re strolling along the riverfront and look west towards the Talmadge Bridge, you can’t miss it; just look for the two colorfully lit smokestacks reaching towards the sky.
+If you’re strolling along the riverfront and look west towards the Talmadge Bridge, you can’t miss it; just look for the two smokestacks reaching towards the sky.
+(They’re always lit up at night.)

 Those smokestacks belong to the JW Marriott Plant Riverside, which was constructed from an abandoned electric power plant.

 Even if you don’t stay in the hotel, you should definitely check out the lobby!
-It’s a natural history museum that features a chrome recreation of the largest dinosaur ever discovered.
+It’s a natural history museum that features a chrome version of the largest dinosaur ever discovered.

-The reproduction is 135 feet long and hangs overhead, surrounded by massive flying pterodactyls (which are also reproductions, of course).
+The reproduction is 135 feet long and hangs overhead, surrounded by massive flying pterodactyls.

 Plant Riverside is known as Savannah’s Entertainment District, so you’ll find plenty of shops, restaurants, bars, art, and music venues in the area.